ado21/DynamicMacros/README.md

     To cast on healer it is sufficient to specify just one line with healer as you can see above unlike for dps.

-4. **nomodifier cast on mev(krionel is my character name), shift modifer cast on healer and if he does not exists cast on target, ctrl modifier cast on damager and if he does not exists cast on focus**
+4. **nomodifier cast on me (krionel is my character name), shift modifier cast on healer and if he does not exists cast on target, ctrl modifier cast on damager and if he does not exists cast on focus**

     *#showtooltip*
     */cast [nomod,@Krionel]Regrowth*